De Facto Separation

 It is therefore, important to get timely advice about your rights and the time limits that apply in your case.
-Our family law solicitors at Armstrong Legal guide you as to your options and assist you in resolving your situation.
+Our family law solicitors at Armstrong Legal can guide you as to your options and help you resolve your situation.

 If you require legal advice on de facto separations or any other legal matter, contact Armstrong legal on 1300 038 223 or send us an email.

 Taking the next step and contacting a family lawyer can be scary.
 Our lawyers will make you feel comfortable so you can talk about your situation.
 But first, ask yourself, Do I really need a lawyer?